vivekkale9/QNA-RAG/README.md

 ### Embeddings & AI

 * **Sentence-Transformers (all-MiniLM-L6-v2)**: This model offers a strong trade-off between performance and efficiency.
 It produces compact 384-dimensional embeddings that are sufficiently expressive for semantic search without overloading memory, unlike larger transformer models.
-Compared to alternatives like OpenAI embeddings or larger BERT variants, all-MiniLM-L6-v2 is open-source, faster to load locally, and better suited for resource-constrained deployments.
 * **Groq API**: Along with Groq's meta-llama/llama-4-maverick-17b-128e-instruct ultra-fast responses, round-robin key management enables horizontal scaling of LLM inference without overloading a single API key provider.
 * **PyMuPDF**: Lightweight, high-performance library for extracting text and metadata from PDFs, ensuring reliable chunk boundaries and minimal OCR overhead.